flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_07/instructions.md

 With `SliverAppBar`, we can stretch to fill this empty space, creating a cool visual, while also providing a callback.
-This feature is often used to reload data, the weather is constantly changing after all, so let's see how we can use this to refresh our forecast.
+This feature is often used to reload data - the weather is constantly changing after all - so let's see how we can use this to refresh our forecast.

 First we'll want to set `SliverAppBar.stretch` to true.
 We can provide